 Port is one of the most overlooked and underrated styles of wine on the market.
-When produced by great houses, these wines can provide some of the most delicious drinking experiences an imbiber can have.
+When produced by great houses, these wines can provide some of the most delicious drinking experiences possible.

-Whether paired with dessert, mixed into a cocktail or sipped neat after dinner, the versatility of port wines knows no limits, though understanding what they’re all about is the key.
+Whether paired with dessert, mixed into a cocktail or sipped neat after dinner, the versatility of port wines knows no limits, though understanding what the fortified wine is all about is key.

 Where It’s Made